The Last Supper (2012 film)

-Plot
+Synopsis

 The story is told in flashbacks from the point of view of a 61-year-old Liu Bang, the founding emperor of the Han dynasty.
-Liu Bang has been experiencing nightmares and living in fear and apprehension as he constantly suspects that someone is trying to kill him.
+Liu Bang has been living in fear and apprehension as he constantly suspects that someone is trying to kill him.
 In his whole life, he has been afraid of only two persons: Xiang Yu, his rival in their power struggle for supremacy over China after the fall of the Qin dynasty; and Han Xin, a man who previously served Xiang Yu, but later became a general under him, and helped him defeat Xiang Yu.
 Liu Bang then reflects on key events in his life, such as the Feast at Swan Goose Gate and the Battle of Gaixia.

-Among all his subjects, Liu Bang regards Han Xin, Xiao He and Zhang Liang as the three most important persons who assisted him in defeating Xiang Yu and establishing the Han dynasty.
+Among all his subjects, Liu Bang regards Han Xin, Xiao He, and Zhang Liang as the three most important persons who assisted him in defeating Xiang Yu and establishing the Han dynasty.
 Yet, after becoming the emperor, he has started to suspect that Han Xin is plotting against him, so he has imprisoned Han Xin for the past six years.
 Later, he releases Han Xin and lets him stay in Zhang Liang's residence.

 As Liu Bang becomes increasingly paranoid and suspicious of his subjects, Zhang Liang claims to be in poor health and retires to spend his time experimenting with elixirs.
 Xiao He, who is now the chancellor, is supervising the historians writing the history of the Han dynasty.
 Liu Bang's wife, Lü Zhi, ultimately threatens and coerces Zhang Liang and Xiao He into turning against Han Xin and writing in the historical record that Han Xin plotted a rebellion.

-Xiao He then reluctantly leads Han Xin to a banquet hosted by the empress which is actually a trap.
-Han Xin is arrested, accused of treason and executed by strangulation, and his dead body is suspended.
+Xiao He reluctantly leads Han Xin to a banquet hosted by the empress which is actually a trap.
+Han Xin is arrested, accused of treason, and executed by strangulation, and his dead body is suspended.
 To prove his loyalty, Xiao He tearfully cuts off Han Xin's head and presents it to Liu Bang, just moments before the emperor dies.
 It is said that Liu Bang finally found peace in death because he has been living in suspense and fear throughout his life.